astroumd/lmtoy/docs/source/workflow.rst

 $ProjectId/${on0}_${on1}.
 Inside there will be a README.html summarizing the Timely Analysis Products (TAP).
 You can also list the obsnums, line by line, in a text file ``my.obsnums``.

 Each instrument (e.g. RSR, SEQ) have their own pipeline script.
+For some instruments (e.g. SEQ) a different script exists for a different observing mode (OTF Mapping, Beam Switching, Position Switching)

 RSR pipeline
 ------------